Terraform05/CFT-Energy-Analysis/README.md

 ## Key Findings Summary
 - Net load displays strong intraday and seasonal structure: renewables carve midday troughs yet evening ramps remain the binding stress point, especially in winter and late summer.
 This informs when peaking assets earn scarcity rents and when storage is most valuable.
 - PJM price is convex in net load.
-Below roughly 110 GW, prices hover near $25–30/MWh; once net load exceeds 125 GW the marginal $/MWh jump accelerates rapidly, which is where uplift payments, scarcity pricing, and demand-response events concentrate.
+Below roughly 110 GW, prices hover near \$25–30/MWh; once net load exceeds 125 GW the marginal $/MWh jump accelerates rapidly, which is where uplift payments, scarcity pricing, and demand-response events concentrate.
-- Renewable share is inversely related to price.
-Higher renewable penetration directly lowers clearing prices because fewer gas units set the marginal bid.
-Consumers benefit through cheaper energy while generators pivot toward capacity payments, renewable credits, or hedging strategies to stabilise revenue.
-- The January 2024 Arctic outbreak temporarily broke the historical net-load/price correlation, demonstrating how fuel scarcity and emergency dispatch can override demand fundamentals.
-EIA recorded a record 141.5 Bcf of U.S. gas demand on 16 January, and PJM experienced the same physical stress through high prices and emergency alerts.
-- Polynomial regression (degree 10) captures the flat-to-steep curvature in the price response while leaving interpretable residuals that flag scarcity events or renewable surpluses.
-Those residuals highlight when price embeds congestion, fuel risk, or policy intervention beyond what load alone predicts.
+- Temperature extremes and Henry Hub spikes jointly drive residuals.
+The temperature/gas scatters show both heating and cooling wings adding $10–$20/MWh above baseline, while gas residual charts quantify a ~$22/MWh lift per $1/MMBtu when fuel is scarce.
+- Polynomial fits explain only ~52 % of price variance; an XGBoost model that ingests load, temperature, gas, and cyclical features raises test R² to ~0.86 with ~$5.9/MWh RMSE, halving the error budget.
+- Extreme-event classifiers trained on the same feature stack identify price spikes with AUC ≈ 0.98 (dips ≈ 0.96), providing an operational warning system alongside the regression.
+- Short-horizon forecasts are feasible: the temperature/gas XGBoost forecasters deliver ~3.8 °F and ~$0.66/MMBtu RMSE, and a 7-day walk-forward backtest of the price model lands near ~$8/MWh RMSE, demonstrating forward accuracy rather than just a static holdout score.

 ## Data Sources
 All source files reside under `data/` and are provided externally.